 The requirement to complete a HIPAA Risk Assessment has been in place since the original HIPAA Privacy Rule was issued in 2003.
 However, very few healthcare organizations have completed such an assessment.
-And while enforcement of these requirements may have been slow to take shape, the Office of Civil Rights (OCR) is now aggressively pursuing HIPPA violations … and penalties are steep.
+And while enforcement of these requirements may have been slow to take shape, the Office of Civil Rights (OCR) is now aggressively pursuing HIPAA violations … and penalties are steep.

 Expert HIPAA Risk Assessment

 The Fox Group can assist your organization with performing a HIPAA Risk Assessment.
 Many organizations perform these audits internally, but an outside review can be more thorough, and the advice you receive on compliance will not be predetermined by the approach the organization has previously taken to such compliance.
 Don’t leave your organization subject to fines and negative publicity associated with a privacy breach, or other missteps in today’s elevated focus on HIPAA at OCR.

 The Fox Group is well versed in addressing the details needed to help your organization comply with current HIPAA regulations and to set up systems that will benefit you for years to come.
 The following will help you to further understand your organization’s responsibility and the scope of services that we provide when engaged to complete a HIPAA risk assessment.